S.F.K. Pierikos: The merger

 There really was a mood for union.
 The decisions on the issue of the General Meetings of the two clubs were decided on Tuesday, April 11, 1961.
 The next move was the meetings of the two clubs for decisions.
 Alexander the Great's F.C.
 General Meeting took place at the "Agrotikon" cafe on I. Dragoumi Street and Olympus F.C.
-General Meeting at the "Paradise" café at Succesor's Konstantine Street.
+General Meeting at the "Paradise" café at Successor's Konstantine Street.
 The General Meeting of Alexander the Great was held with 90 members present, unanimously voting in favor of the merger, after an hour-long process.
 On the contrary, the General Meeting of Olympus has been quite noisy, with reactions, leavings, dissensions and departures.
 The vote was 70 in favor of the merger, 6 against and 20 withdrew.
 But, nevertheless, the merger is now a fact!
 A little earlier, on May 29, 1961, Pierikos F.C. gave its first friendly game, in which Panathinaikos scored 3-0 with two goals by Fulidis and one by Bikas.
 The first signs are positive ...
 On June 4 of the same year, the statute is signed.